-- 1. Unpack the contents of the Fascia Pack. - Separate the door from the mounting frame by opening and lifting the door off of the two-part hinges as indicated in Figure 64.
+- 1. Unpack the contents of the Fascia Pack. - Separate the door from the mounting frame by opening and lifting the door off of the two-part hinges as indicated in Figure 62.
 Set the door carefully aside. - 3.
 Remove all remaining packaging from the mounting frame. - 4.
-Offer the mounting frame up to the appliance opening, taking note of the locating tab projecting to the rear of the mounting frame as shown in Figure 66. - Insert the locating tab (identified in the step above) into the top of the appliance opening.
-This facility has been designed to assist in setting the correct height of the mounting frame. - 6.
-Centralise the mounting frame by aligning the locating slots with the flange of the box.
-Refer to Figure 65. - 7.
-Once the desired position is achieved (level in all planes) mark the four hole positions, set the frame aside, then drill and plug the previously marked holes. - 8.
-Having ensured all connections have been completed, secure the mounting frame to the appliance. - 9.
-Re-hang the door and check for satisfactory operation. - For Manual Control models, proceed to Section 3.9.12 to commission the appliance. - For other control options, proceed to Section 3.9.8 to 3.9.11 (Continuation of installation) as applicable.
+Offer the mounting frame up to the appliance opening and centralise it by aligning the locating slots with the flange of the box.
+Refer to Figure 63. - Once the desired position is achieved (level in all planes) mark the four hole positions onto the wall, set the frame aside, then drill and plug the marked hole positions. - 6.
+Having ensured all connections have been completed, secure the mounting frame to the wall. - 7.
+Re-hang the door and check for satisfactory operation. - 8.
+For Manual Control models, proceed to Section 3.9.12 to commission the appliance. - 9.
+For other control options, proceed to Section 3.9.8 to 3.9.10 (Continuation of installation) as applicable.

 The fascia mounting frame must be flat and level in all directions when fitted.
-Failure to ensure this will result in poorly fitting fascia (door).
-Suitable material may be used behind the frame fixing points to level it.
+Failure to ensure this will result in poorly fitting fascia.
+Suitable material may be used behind the frame fixing points to level it

 3.9.8.
-Continuation of Installation - Remote Control Model
+Continuation of Installation - Remote Control

 - 1. Unpack the box containing the Receiver and the Hand Set. - 2.
-Fit four AA (1.5V) batteries into the receiver unit and the PP3 (9V) battery into the transmitter (hand set). - Feed the cable from the receiver unit heat shield to the spade terminals on the control valve, keeping the cable clear of the underside of the tray.
+Fit four AA (1.5V) batteries into the receiver unit and the PP3 (9V) battery into the transmitter (hand set). - 3.
+Feed the cable from the receiver unit heat shield to the spade terminals on the control valve, keeping the cable clear of the underside of the tray.
 The cable connectors must be matched to the appropriately sized spade connector. - 4.
-Position the receiver under the heat shield as shown in Figure 67. - Test the operation of the drive motor using the hand set as per Users Instructions (Section 2.1.2 Lighting Procedure (Remote Control) on page 5). - 6.
+Position the receiver under the heat shield as shown in Figure 65. - Test the operation of the drive motor using the hand set as per Users Instructions (Section 2.1.2 Lighting Procedure (Remote Control) on page 5). - 6.
 Proceed to Section 3.9.12 to commission the installation.

 3.9.9.
-Continuation of Installation - Optimum Control Model
+Continuation of Installation - Optimum Control

 - 1. Find a suitable position for the wall switch, a maximum of 5 metres of cable is supplied. - Fit the wall box into the wall.
 Cut crossslots in the rubber grommet and feed the cable through it such that the end with four connectors is inside the box.
 Make good the surface around the wall box and cable runs. - 3.
-Make the connections on the wall switches as shown in Figure 68. - 4.
+Make the connections on the wall switches as shown in Figure 66. - 4.
 Fit the connectors on the cable under the fire to the drive motor on the valve ensuring correct polarity.
 The cable connectors must be matched to the appropriately sized spade connector.
-Also ensure that the cable is neatly tucked away and not touching the underside of the tray. - Fit the batteries supplied into the battery pack and test the operation of the valve using the two switches 2.1.3 Lighting Procedure (Optimum Control and Trim Switch Control) on page 6). - 6.
+Also ensure that the cable is neatly tucked away and not touching the underside of the tray. - Fit the batteries supplied into the battery pack and test the operation of the valve using the two switches (2.1.3 Lighting Procedure (Optimum Control and Trim Switch Control) on page 6). - 6.
 Proceed to Section 3.9.12 to commission the appliance.